16 Best note-taking apps for 2024

 However, the flip side is that it lacks some advanced features like OCR and drawing tools.
 The good news is you can patch those gaps with plugins.
 The not-so-good news?
 The plugin setup might be a bit confusing, and the features might not be as smooth as you would hope.

-In Nutsheel, Joplin is a practical choice for free note-taking, with the option to expand its capabilities through plugins.
+In Nutsheel, Joplin is a practical choice for free note-taking software, with the option to expand its capabilities through plugins.
 Just be aware of its text-focused nature and the need for extra setup if you require additional features.

 Pros